-On-request translators may set the EMSR_REQUIRES_MIME and EMSR_GENERATES_MIME flags or not - they are ignored.
+Under Windows, an on-request translators may set the EMSR_REQUIRES_MIME and EMSR_GENERATES_MIME flags or not - they are ignored.
 Regardless of these flags the data type will be text/plain and the line endings will be CRLF and the translator should return the same to Eudora.

-On the Macintosh the local format (described in section 3.3) will be used if the flags are not set.
-If a translation is attempted on text/enriched, the rich formatting will be removed before translation.
-This is not the case for other translation contexts.
+On the Macintosh, on-request translators can use the local format (described in section 3.3) if the EMSR_REQUIRES_MIME or EMSR_GENERATES_MIME flags are set.